 Another aspect of illegal trade in cigarettes is the large and growing segment of low price domestic tax-evaded cigarettes.

 Unscrupulous manufacturers, lured by the huge arbitrage opportunity, have set up units by exploiting the provisions in the I(D&R) Act, 1951.
-Products from these units are available in the market at Re.1 to Rs.2 per stick (filter cigarette) which is even lower than the applicable tax rates, only possible if taxes are evaded.
+Products from these units are available in the market at Rs.2 per stick (filter cigarette) which is even lower than the applicable tax rates, only possible if taxes are evaded.

 Illegal trade seriously undermines the social objectives of tobacco control through the availability of tobacco products at extremely low prices which are also of suspect quality, manufactured under unhygienic conditions.